pudly/schmopera-hugo/content/articles/opera-on-letterman.md

 date = "2015-05-15T12:52:00-04:00"
 lastmod = "2015-05-20T13:44:00-04:00"
 publishDate = "2015-05-20T13:30:00-04:00"
-short_description = "In case you haven't heard, David Letterman is retiring from his late-night hosting duties tonight.
+short_description = "In case you haven&#039;t heard, David Letterman is retiring from his late-night hosting duties tonight.
 So, I went to work finding some opera on the Late Show, as my small but mighty nod to Letterman and his 33-year career (22 years on CBS, 11 on NBC)." slug = "opera-on-letterman" title = "Opera on Letterman"
 +++